-Making sure you choose the right one for your game is therefore clearly important and given their focus on achieving whatever marginal gains they can wherever they can it makes sense for us to take a detailed look at what golf balls the best professional golfers in the world go with.
+Making sure you choose the right one for your game is therefore clearly important and given their focus on gaining whatever marginal gains they can wherever they can it makes sense for us to take a look at what golf balls the best pro golfers in the world choose to play with.

-So we took the best players on the PGA Tour and did a detailed analysis of the golf balls the pros are currently using.
+So we took the best golfers on the PGA Tour and did a detailed analysis of the golf balls they are currently using.

 What Titleist Golf Ball Do the Pros Use?

-Titleist has claimed the title of the #1 ball in golf since the 1949 US Open at Medinah Country Club and it seems based on these numbers they have good reason to keep on making such a claim as it continues to be played by more players on the PGA Tour than all the other golf ball brands combined.
+Titleist has claimed the title of the #1 ball in golf since the 1949 US Open at Medinah Country Club and it seems based on these numbers they have good reason to keep on making such a claim as it continues to be played by more PGA Tour players than all the other golf ball brands combined and multiplied by 2!

 What TaylorMade Golf Ball Do the Pros Use?

-Not everyone uses the same ball on the PGA Tour of course and some big names opt for versions of balls produced by the other big manufacturers, including Taylor Made.
+Not everyone uses the same golf ball on the PGA Tour of course and a few big names opt for versions of balls produced by the other big manufacturers, including Taylor Made.

-Of the two golf balls the TP5 should launch lower but with more spin and with its compression being almost identical it is the most similar TaylorMade ball to the Titleist Pro V1.
+Comparing the TP5 and TP5x versions also the TP5 should launch lower but with more spin and with its compression being almost identical, it is the most similar TaylorMade ball to the Titleist Pro V1.

-In terms of which players are using which version of the TaylorMade TP5 golf ball in the top 100 of the PGA Tour the list is as follows:
+2-time major champion and former world no.1 Dustin Johnson, who now plays his golf on the LIV Tour is also a long-term user of the TaylorMade TP5x golf ball, and in terms of which players are using which version of TaylorMade golf ball in the top 100 of the PGA Tour the full list is as follows:

-- TaylorMade TP5 – Matthew Wolff and Collin Morikawa
+- TaylorMade TP5 – Collin Morikawa, Lucas Herbert, Justin Rose

-- TaylorMade TP5x – Dustin Johnson, Sergio Garcia, Henrik Norlander, Rory McIlroy, Harry Higgs and Tommy Fleetwood.
+- TaylorMade TP5x – Rory McIlroy, Kurt Kitayama, Matthew Wolff and Tommy Fleetwood (Pix version).

 What Callaway Golf Ball Do the Pros Use?

-Another great of the game, Phil Mickelson has been a loyal Callaway stable member for a long time now and continues to use Callaway Chrome Soft X ball.
+Another great of the game, Phil Mickelson has been a loyal Callaway stable member for a long time now and continues to use Callaway’s Chrome Soft X ball.

-The full list of top 100 PGA pros currently using Callaway golf balls is as follows:
+The complete list of the top 100 players on the PGA Tour currently using Callaway balls is as follows:

 - Jon Rahm (Chrome Soft X)